COURSE DESCRIPTIONS OF IT DEPARTMENT

 This course is the 2nd part of the Database Systems 2.Normalization – Denormalization, SQL, Aggregate Functions.
 Joining Tables, Indexing and Optimization | ||

-IT 231 | LOGIC DESIGN | |
+IT 240 | Web Design | |

 IT 232 | COMPUTER HARDWARE | |

 This course provides a comprehensive understanding of computer systems and the essential components and peripherals associated with computers.
 Topics include history of computer systems, motherboard components, I/O systems and methods of communication, processors, memory, graphics and sound adapters, storage media, and relevant peripherals.
 Also addresses recent advances in computer architectures and computer hardware and how they affect computer performance.
-Presentations of actual hardware are included so that students can gain experience in identifying the various internal and external components of a PC |
+Presentations of actual hardware are included so that students can gain experience in identifying the various internal and external components of a PC. |

 ||